 In this case, your email is the master key to your hosting account.
 So it comes without saying, you should keep it very secure - complete with a difficult password and two-factor authentication.
 And then, your HostPapa account will be secure as well.

-Overall, pretty darn good!
+We can quite positively sum up this HostPapa review - the provider is pretty darn good.
 The plans have loads of features, support is well-established, and the knowledge base is one of the best in the business.